-We have powers to deal with high hedges and the planning enforcement section are responsible for dealing with complaints under part eight of the Anti-social Behaviour Act 2003.
+We have powers to deal with high hedges and the planning enforcement section are responsible for dealing with complaints under part 8 of the Anti-social Behaviour Act 2003.

-A high hedge is a line of two or more evergreen or semi evergreen trees or shrubs which are over 2m in height.
-Please not that any hedges or trees overhanging or obstructing the public footpath/highway should be reported to Network Management via the Call Centre on 01482 300 300.
+A high hedge is a line of 2 or more evergreen or semi evergreen trees or shrubs which are over 2 metres in height.
+Note that any hedges or trees overhanging or obstructing the public footpath or highway should be reported to Network Management through the Call Centre on 01482 300 300.
 Individual trees or shrubs and groups of trees do not fall within council powers.

-- there is no requirement for all hedges to be reduced to a height of 2m
+- there is no requirement for all hedges to be reduced to a height of 2 metres

-- permission is not required for hedges to be grown above 2m
+- permission is not required for hedges to be grown above 2 metres

 - if you make a complaint your neighbour does not automatically have to reduce the height of the hedge.
 Complaints will be dealt with by considering all the available information